 - If you have not already done so, please fill out the pre-semester student survey for this class.
-If you do so before 9:45 am on 8 Sep, you will earn 1 free point toward your Block #1 grade. - The U has created "Learning Online 101" to help students adjust to online classes.
-It's a self-paced course that the U estimates will take 2-4 hours to complete.
-It is completely optional, but if you take it and upload your "Certificate of Completion" to the course Canvas site by the end of Block #1, you will earn 1 free point toward your Block #1 grade. - The contents of this course -- i.e., the readings, the audio lectures, the Q&A forum posts -- are not intended for public circulation or distribution.
-You are permitted to download and make personal backup copies of such materials to help you complete the course successfully, but not otherwise. - I will make every reasonable effort to accommodate students' needs relating to religious holidays and/or documented disabilities.
+If you do so before 5:00 pm on 19 Jan, you will earn 1 free point toward your Block #1 grade. - The U has created "Learning Online 101" to help students adjust to online classes.
+It's a self-paced course that should take ~2-4 hours to complete.
+If you take it and upload your "Certificate of Completion" to our Canvas site by the end of Block #1, you will earn 1 free point toward your Block #1 grade. - The contents of this course -- i.e., the readings, the audio lectures, the Q&A forum posts -- are not intended for public circulation or distribution.
+You are permitted to download and make personal backup copies of such materials to help you complete the course successfully, but not for any other reason. - I will make every reasonable effort to accommodate students' needs relating to religious holidays and/or documented disabilities.
 By University policy, you must provide me with written notice (for religious holidays) and/or official documentation (for disabilities), and you must do so with enough lead time for such accommodations to be arranged. - Please make note of both the U's policy statements for syllabi and the U's COVID-related updates to the policy regarding makeup work.